ZilD117/FluxCT-V2.0/README.md

 # FluxCT V2.0

-Welcome to the batch code for the FluxCT webtool.
-The following downloadable script allows the user to download the script for to batch run Kepler ID data.
+Welcome to the batch code for the FluxCT V2.0 webtool.
+The following downloadable script allows the user to download the script for to batch run Kepler/TESS ID data.

 Inputs:
 <ul>
-<li> A .csv file of KIC IDs, using a comma as the separator, with the title 'id' in the column. </li>
+<li> A .csv file of KIC/TIC IDs, using a comma as the separator, with the title 'id' in the column. </li>
 <li> A directory path for where the script and id file will be kept. </li>
 <li> A directory path for the fits files, plots, and final data file to be sent. </li>
 </ul>